ShanJiang21/shanjiang21.github.io/_posts/2020-04-17-A spectre is haunting:-Covid-19.md

 ### You know what?

 Life is not always happy as it should be.
 I failed all my phd applications, and fail to meet the expectations, how to respond to that in trying period?
 I can only study more to overcome the loneliness of quarantine.
-The changing world order described by bridgewater CEO is hard to be gripped with.
+The changing world order described by Bridgewater CEO is hard to be gripped with.
 The only one thing I can invest in is myself, given the current situation.
 Layoffs hitting more white collar jobs — and even health care workers, I found it hard for me to enter the job market without knowing the economics principles and got a better sense of the whole world.

 To enter the financial market takes time and effort, and I will try to do that by using a smarter way of learning after taking this course.
 You know what?
 I still need a higher degree and insights into the novelty and the future plan is not a fake.